saltyorg/docs/docs/reference/cloud.md

 ## Basics

 Out of the box, Saltbox stores the media unencrypted in cloud storage utilizing an Rclone VFS mount to access it.
 If you prefer your data is stored encrypted, you will need to do some tweaking to the Rclone config.
-At this type those tweaks are not documented here.
+There are no plans to document these tweaks here.

 Media will be stored in `Movies` and `TV` folders, all within a `Media` folder in root (i.e. `/Media`). <a href="#note1" id="note1ref"><sup>[1]</sup></a>